vercel/next.js/contributing.md

 1. Move your app inside of the Next.js monorepo.

-2. Run with `yarn next-with-deps ./app-path-in-monorepo`
+2. Run with `pnpm next-with-deps ./app-path-in-monorepo`

-This will use the version of `next` built inside of the Next.js monorepo and the main `yarn dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `yarn next-with-deps` to take effect).
+This will use the version of `next` built inside of the Next.js monorepo and the main `pnpm dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `pnpm next-with-deps` to take effect).

 ## Updating documentation paths